hmishra2250/hmishra2250.github.io/_posts/2016-12-27-Software-Installation-Guide-ML.md

 #Type inside gedit window directory to new library, i.e: /opt/openblas/lib and exit
 sudo ldconfig
 ```
-_Note: Instead of OpenBLAS, we can also install mkl, which is very simple to install as `conda install mkl` via Anaconda.
+_Note: Instead of OpenBLAS, we can also install mkl, which is very simple to install as `conda install mkl` via Anaconda._

 * ### Installing Theano

+Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently. [source](http://deeplearning.net/software/theano/)
+There are two different versions of Theano available for installation : Release candidate and Bleeding Edge version.
+Installation of Development version is not recommended as it may contain a lot of bugs.

+Release candidate is generally the stable version, but it tends to have problem with the latest CUDA or CuDNN.
+Hence it is recommended that we install Bleeding Edge version of theano along with latest softwares.

-Installing Theano Release (optimized theano) Candidate:
+	* Installing Theano Release i.e optimized theano (v0.8 latest by the time of writing) Candidate:
+	`pip install theano`
-pip install theano (As simple as that ;) )
+	(As simple as that ;) )
-Installing Theano Dev(Bleeding-Edge recommended) :
+	* Installing Theano Bleeding-Edge (or Dev, its [procedure](http://deeplearning.net/software/theano_versions/dev/install.html) is similar) version  :
 pip install --user git+https://github.com/Theano/Theano.git#egg=Theano
 Install libgpuarray:
 git clone https://github.com/Theano/libgpuarray.git